Saltstraumen

 Saltstraumen // Photo: Meike

-Marine conservation area and an eldorado for fishermen and scuba divers
+Marine conservation area and an eldorado for scuba divers

 Saltstraumen is known for its fantastic underwater life.
 Here are rich deposits of cod, pollock, halibut, anglerfish and catfish.
 The world’s largest pollock is caught on a fishing rod in the current, and in the area you will also find the world’s largest population of sea eagles that feed on the fish here.
 Because of the rich biological diversity that the tidal current brings, people have established themselves in Saltstraumen since the Stone Age.
 In the area you will find one of Norway’s oldest documented settlements that is 11,000 years old.